Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Experiments

-We also compare against a machine-translation approach (see Sec \ref{sec_related}), by pivoting through German using Transformer \citep{vaswani2017attention} models trained on WMT19 data \citep{WMT2019}.
-MT has access to bilingual data, and many past unsupervised paraphrasing works do not compare against it.
-Thus, we include it in a separate section in our results, Table~\ref{tab:quoratest}.
+We also compare against a machine-translation approach (see Sec \ref{sec_related}), pivoting through German using Transformer \citep{vaswani2017attention} models trained on WMT19 data \citep{WMT2019}.
+MT is included in a separate section in our results as it uses supervised bilingual data (Table~\ref{tab:quoratest}).

-We also include supervised baselines: the pointer generator trained by imitation learning (PG-IL) as in \citet{WYU2019}, the diversity-promoting DiPS model \citep{DiPS2019}, and a finetuned BART \citep{lewis2019bart} model, which uses a more complex pretraining method than our LMs.
+We include supervised baselines: the pointer generator trained by imitation learning (PG-IL) as in \citet{WYU2019}, the diversity-promoting DiPS model \citep{DiPS2019}, and a finetuned BART model \citep{lewis2019bart}, which uses a more complex pretraining method than our LMs.
 Note that DiPS generates multiple diverse paraphrases so we pick one at random.

-CGMH and \method both return multiple ranked paraphrases.
+CGMH and \method both return multiple sampled, ranked paraphrases.
 We can easily control for $Novelty$ by taking the highest-ranked output that meets a $Novelty$ threshold.
-For each, we have a version with no threshold ($Top$), and with thresholds such that average $Novelty$ is $30$ and $45$.
+For both, we have a version with no threshold ($Top$), and with thresholds such that average $Novelty$ is $30$ and $45$. $Novelty$ cutoffs do not depend on the reference, only the source, and are equivalent to selecting with \textit{BLEU-ori} ($Novelty$ is $100-\text{BLEU-ori}$) by \citet{miao2019cgmh} or \citet{bao2019dss}.